What is body image?

 ‘Body image’ is a term that can be used to describe how we think and feel about our bodies.

-Because these thoughts and feelings can be complex, approaches to define and understand body image are varied and can include: how we view our bodies and how accurate this perception is; how satisfied we are with our bodies and appearance; how we experience our bodies in our environment; how much we value what other people think about our bodies and appearance; and how much other people’s opinions about our appearance affect our feelings about ourselves (1–4).
+Because these thoughts and feelings can be complex, approaches to defining and understanding body image are varied and can include: how we view our bodies and how accurate this perception is; how satisfied we are with our bodies and appearance; how we experience our bodies in our environment; how much we value what other people think about our bodies and appearance; and how much other people’s opinions about our appearance affect our feelings about ourselves (1–4).

 How comfortable are we with our bodies?